gegprojects/PastebinSrapers/README.md

 Both scripts will create a new directory pointing to the user's inputed folder path if the directory the user provides does not exits.
 The profile scrapper will create a subdirectory with the pastebin profile name and download the files to the subdirectory

-Both scripts require Requests, Beautiful Soup, urllib, and os packages to run.
+Both scripts require requests, BeautifulSoup4, urllib, and os packages in your python environment to run.
+To run, open a terminal in the same directory the scripts are downloaded at.
+Run python3 scriptname.py and follow the script's prompts.

 Not tested on windows.